opensearch-project/opensearch-migrations/deployment/README.md

 ### Deployment
 This directory is aimed at housing deployment/distribution methods for various migration related images and infrastructure.
 It is not specific to any given platform and should be expanded to more platforms as needed.

-It is worth noting that there is not a hard divide between these subdirectories and deployments such as [opensearch-service-migration](./cdk/opensearch-service-migration) will use Dockerfiles in the [docker](./docker) directory for some of its container deployments.

 ### Deploying Migration solution to AWS